vindennl48/LOFRecord/brainstorm.md

 - Would be nice to be able to re-arrange the order of the instances.
   - Could probably do this by moving them around inside the insts array.

-- Update the plugin screen without having to mouse over objects.
-The Paint function is just not cutting it, need something faster.

 - Disable all text input and button presses while recording (not that it should really screw with anything but it should be there)
   - probably want to wait till we fix the plugin updating first since nothing will auto-disable until the mouse interacts with it.

-- Fix issue with Record on Launch, it is not updating the dropdown in Ableton's config section.
-It does for everything else though
-  - Might have issues with this till we link everything with the valuetree

 ## Features